rhamedy/git-commands-article/README.md

-# git-commands-article
+# Git Command Examples
-Most frequently used Git commands article
+An article on how to use the most commonly used git commands